Neural Quantum State Study of Fracton Models: Benchmarking on Small Lattices

 \section{Benchmarking on Small Lattices}

 We benchmark the performance of the cRBM on a checkerboard model of size $4 \times 2 \times 2$ with PBCs subject to uniform magnetic fields along different directions.
-Such a system size remains exactly diagonalizable, hence we can compare with the exact results.
+Such a system size remains exactly diagonalizable, hence no sampling is required and we can compare with the exact results.

+First, in Figure~\ref{fig:cb_model_comp} we compare the performance of several common NQS architectures on the pure checkerboard model in the absence of magnetic fields and for different combinations of hyperparameters, namely the standard deviation of the parameter initialization and the learning rate.
+We make use of the following architectures: an FFNN with two hidden layers containing 8 hidden units each, a regular RBM with 16 and 8 hidden units, a translation-invariant RBM with 8 and 4 hidden units, a symmetric FFNN that first constructs 4 translation-invariant features (as in a symmetric RBM) which are then processed by another layer consisting of 4 hidden units before being accumulated, a Jastrow ansatz, and a translation-invariant cRBM with $\alpha = 1/4$ containing only additional cube correlators.
+The Jastrow wave function is modeled as $\psi_\mathrm{Jastrow}(\boldsymbol{\sigma})=\exp(\sum_{i \neq j}\sigma_i W_{ij} \sigma_j)$ with a symmetric matrix $W$ that is treated as lower triangular.
+All types of RBM architectures except RBM(8) contain enough hidden units to learn the exact representations derived in Section~\ref{sec:exact_reps}.